vaaniarora/Bowling_Bit_By_Bit/README.md

 **Controller Movements:**

-To grab a bowling ball in the simulator, aim your controller (right or left, depending on your dominant hand) at the object and click on the grip button.
+To grab a ball, move your controller in the direction of the ball, aim your hand and grab it by pressing the controller’s grip button.
+The grip button is placed on the side of the controller and is where your middle finger should be positioned.
+Depending on your dominant hand, you can use either the right or left controller.

 ## HW3: Bowling_Bit_By_Bit Scene
 <img width="1710" alt="Screenshot 2024-05-14 at 12 14 40" src="https://github.com/vaaniarora/Bowling_Bit_By_Bit/assets/91294025/5d9bd7e1-8df2-4f7c-89f6-18ffb8c7d86c">